Metro Trains Melbourne: Cross-City Group

-Stony Point line services operate as shuttles from Frankston station with passengers to and from Flinders Street required to change trains.
+Stony Point line services operate as shuttles from Frankston station with passengers to and from Flinders Street required to change trains as there is no electrification beyond Frankston.
 It is the only non-electrified line operated by Metro Trains, with services being operated using Sprinter diesel multiple units leased from V/Line.

-Sandringham line

-From 31 January 2021, Sandringham Line services stopped using the City Loop, with all trains operated from Richmond direct to and from Flinders Street 7-days a week.
+While the Sandringham line is part of the Cross-City group, its operation is generally independent of the other lines in this group.

+All trains run direct to/from Flinders Street and not via the City Loop, with the last City Loop services ceasing in 2021.

+From 2026, the Sandringham line will through-run with the Werribee and Williamstown lines.